 The maximum amount per hectare is 9,000 kg of grapes or 6,750 l per hectare of vineyard area registered and planted in the vineyard register for the production of wine, land, quality or predicate wine (1.33 kg of grapes yields 1 l of wine).
 Following the conversion of the vineyard index to the content requirements of the integrated administration and control system, this maximum quantity per hectare will be 10,000 kg of grapes or 7,500 l of wine.
 Until the changeover (probably in 2018), the Federal Minister for Agriculture, Forestry, Environment and Water Management can reduce or increase the maximum hectar amount for the harvest of a year by up to 20% by ordinance at the request of the National Wine Committee, if this is the climatic or winemaking conditions for require this year.
 This authorization was used for the 2016 vintage and the maximum yield increased from 9,000 to 10,800 kg / ha.

-ancestry In the case of wine (without grape variety / vintage), only EU or Austria may be used; for land wine, the winegrowing region must be indicated; smaller units (winegrowing area, large location, municipality) are not permitted.
-From quality wine, closer origins (winegrowing region, winegrowing area, large-scale estate, municipality, Ried in connection with commune names) may be used if the wine is 100% from the specified area.
+origin In the case of wine (without grape variety / vintage), only EU or Austria may be used; for land wine, the winegrowing region must be indicated; smaller units (winegrowing area, large estate, municipality) are not permitted.
+From quality wine, closer origins (winegrowing region, winegrowing area, large-scale estate, municipality, Ried in connection with commune names) may be used when the wine is 100% from the specified area.

 varieties : An indication is only permitted for wine (without grape variety / vintage).
 For the other quality grades, the proportion must be at least 85% of the grape variety indicated.
 In the case of two or more grape varieties, the names may be given in descending order according to their quantity, if they add up to 100%.
 The indication unmixed is only allowed if the wine is 100% from the grape variety.
 For late harvesting and readout the grape variety (s) must be indicated.